 An independent or small group study course designed to permit an individual student or group of students to pursue on their own initiative topics or projects of their own design in which they have a specific interest.
 Faculty member with whom the student works must be in full agreement with the student's choice of project at the time of enrollment.
 This course does not meet the Social Science requirements for any degree.
-[2 credits]
+This course is repeatable up to 2 times.
+[2 credits] [2 contact hour(s)]